Vehicle registration plates of Massachusetts: Reserved plates

 "Spirit of America" low-number reserve plate.

 In addition to the standard serial formats, Massachusetts also issues "reserve" plates.
 Reserve plates permit the plate holder to receive the same serial number when new plate styles are issued, or to transfer the serial number to family members.
 These plates are either all-numeric (1 through 99999) or consist of a single letter followed or preceded by a number (A 1 through Z 9999 and 1 A through 9999 Z).
 Reserve serials may also be of the forms A (expires on December 31), A#A, A##A, #A#, and #AA#, where # represents any number, and A represents any letter.
 Low-number reserve plates – now called "Lottery Plates" by the RMV – are of the forms A, #, ##, ###, ####, A #, A ##, # A, and ## A only.
 When a registrant cancels a low-number reserve registration, the number is placed in an annual lottery.
 Registration for the lottery generally begins each June, and the drawing must be held by September 15.
-Prior to the institution of this annual lottery, low-number reserve plates were issued only to well-connected individuals, and it is widely believed that drivers with low registration numbers were given preferential treatment by law enforcement.
-The annual lottery was instituted in response to complaints about the politics behind the issuance of low-number registrations.
+Prior to the institution of this annual lottery in 1987, low-number reserve plates were issued only to well-connected individuals, and it is widely believed that drivers with low registration numbers were given preferential treatment by law enforcement.
+Joseph Alecks, a former state comptroller, told the Boston Globe that year that "Years back, those low-number plates had status, because you figure you can park anywhere and a cop wouldn't tag you because they thought you had some influence."
+The annual lottery was instituted by governor Michael Dukakis in response to complaints about the politics behind the issuance of low-number registrations.
 As with standard registration plates, the final digit on low-number reserve plates indicates the month of expiration.